 With its exclusive resorts and iconic over-water bungalows, Bora Bora is undeniably one of world’s the most desirable honeymoon locations.
 But if you are under the impression you need a ring on your finger before taking a holiday here, think again.

 There are actually plenty of things to do in Bora Bora that don’t involve couples massages or candlelit dinners.
-Whether you come here on your own or with a group of friends, there is plenty to do to keep you from boredom.
-You’ll find a plethora of adventurous, water-based activities, including snorkeling or diving with sharks and stingrays, jet-skiing through turquoise lagoons and stand-up paddle boarding (which you can do straight off the deck of your bungalow!)
+This goes for both solo travelers and those going with friends.
+You’ll find a plethora of adventurous, water-based activities.
+This includes snorkeling or diving with sharks and stingrays, jet-skiing through turquoise lagoons, and stand-up paddle boarding (which you can do straight off the deck of your bungalow!)

 7. When it rains, it POURS!